foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 Have one of the following Azure RBAC roles to create and manage Foundry resources:

-- Azure AI User (least-privilege role for development)
+- Foundry User (least-privilege role for development)

-- Contributor or Owner (for subscription-level permissions) For details on each role’s permissions, see Role-based access control for Microsoft Foundry.
+- Contributor or Owner (for subscription-level permissions)

 - Install the required language runtimes, global tools, and VS Code extensions as described in Prepare your development environment.